samuelburbulla/dune-mmesh/README.md

 python coupling.py
 ````

-For more details on the installation procedure we refer to [Installation](https://dune-mmesh.readthedocs.io/en/latest/installation.html).
+For more details on the installation procedure, we refer to [Installation](https://dune-mmesh.readthedocs.io/en/latest/installation.html).

 ### Docker image

 The easiest starting point is to use Docker with a preconfigured setup.
-Using the pre-built Docker container you can simply run:
+Using the pre-built Docker container, you can simply run:

 ````
 docker run -it ghcr.io/samuelburbulla/dune-mmesh:master